SasukeFreestyle/XTLS-Iran-TLS/README.md

 ```

-Next we will remove server tokens from Nginx
+Next we will remove server tokens from Nginx.
 ```
 sudo nano /etc/nginx/nginx.conf
 ```